simagix/doodle/README.md

-# Doodle
+# Mobile Signature

-Doodle is a mobile HTML5 web app to draw on canvas and upload the image to the server.
+Mobile Signature is a mobile HTML5 web app to draw on canvas and upload the image to the server.

 ### Keywords
     - HTML 5